-Overview of a WS-Policy File That Contains Web Service Reliable Messaging Assertions to define the Web Service reliable messaging.
-All these assertions conform to the WS-PolicyAssertions specification.
+4.1 Overview of a WS-Policy File That Contains Web Service Reliable Messaging Assertions

 You use WS-Policy files to configure reliable messaging capabilities of a WebLogic Web Service running on a destination endpoint.
 Use the @Policy JWS annotations in the JWS file that implements the Web Service to specify the name of the WS-Policy file that is associated with a Web Service.